 Early Life and Education

-Recep Tayyip Erdogan was born in the Kasimpasa neighborhood of Istanbul but spent part of his childhood in Rize, on Turkey's northeastern coast.
-He returned to Istanbul in his early years and attended an Islamic vocational school, known as an Imam Hatip school.
-Erdogan later studied business at Marmara University, although there has been some controversy regarding the specifics of his educational background.
+Recep Tayyip Erdogan was born in the Kasimpasa neighbourhood of Istanbul, where he spent part of his childhood in the Rize region, which lies nearby on Turkey's northeastern coast.
+He returned to Istanbul at a young age and got enrolled at an Muslim vocational school, known as Imam Hatip school.
+While touching on Erdogan's educational background causes a stir, he later studied business at Marmara University.Early Political Career

-Erdogan began his political career in Islamist political movements.
-He became involved in the youth wing of the National Salvation Party (MSP) led by Necmettin Erbakan, a prominent Islamist politician.
-After the military coup of 1980, political parties were temporarily banned, but Erdogan continued his political activities and was elected mayor of Istanbul in 1994 as a member of the Welfare Party (Refah Partisi).
-His time as mayor is widely regarded as successful, with improvements in infrastructure, transportation, and the city's water supply.
+Erdogan was involved in the Islamist political movement even in his political career.
+He eventually became involved with the National Salvation Party (MSP) youth wing, the National Salvation Party developed by Necmettin Erbakan, a renowned Islamist politician.
+A temporary dissolution of all political parties took place after the 1980 military coup; however, Erdogan went on to pursue his political activities and was later elected mayor of Istanbul in 1994 while running under the Welfare Party (Refah Partisi).
+His time as the mayor is widely appreciated for improving infrastructure, transportation, and the city's water supply.

 Founding of the AKP and Rise to Power

-Following the dissolution of the Welfare Party, Erdogan and other reformist founded the Justice and Development Party (AKP) in 2001, positioning it as a center-right party with a mix of conservative, democratic, and Islamic elements.
-The AKP won a landslide victory in the 2002 general elections, allowing Erdogan to rise to power.
-Although he was initially barred from serving as prime minister due to his criminal conviction, a legal amendment allowed him to assume the role in March 2003.
+After the dissolution of the Welfare Party, Erdogan and other reformists founded the Justice and Development Party (AKP, Adalet ve Kalkinma Partisi) in 2000, positioning the AKP as a center-right party that included elements of conservatism, democracy, and Islamism.
+The AKP won a landslide victory in the 2002 general elections, allowing Erdogan to ascend to the position of power.
+Yet, he was barred at first from serving as Prime Minister because of a criminal conviction; that ban was lifted, and he assumed the office of Prime Minister in March 2003.

 Prime Ministership (2003-2014)